Andrew-code2020/ms3onlinecookbook/README.md

 - I copied the collapsible code from Materializecss.com https://materializecss.com/.
 I then customised it's functionality in my project.

 - I copied the initialization of the collapsible, sidenav and select form from https://materializecss.com/.
 I referred to jQuery https://jquery.com/ to help me get the interactivity of the site working effectively.
 I reviewed the lessons on jQuery in the Interactive Front Development Module to help me implement the features in this project.

-- I copied the footer design from https://dermomurphy.github.io/Dublin-360-CI/index.html and then customised it to fit my project.

 - I frequently referred back to the following code institute modules to research how to construct certain features